 Probably the most easily recognisable of Britain’s wild mammals, hedgehog numbers are unfortunately in decline.
-Despite this, we see around 200 – 250 hedgehogs a year at Hamworthy Hedgehog Rescue, and they all seem to suffer from just about every infection going!
+Despite this, we see over 650 hedgehogs a year at Hamworthy Hedgehog Rescue, and they all seem to suffer from just about every infection going!

 Hedgehogs are nocturnal creatures and if you find one out in the daytime it usually indicates a problem.
 In these cases dehydration is a big risk and can quickly kill an animal so it is important to get advice from your nearest wildlife centre as soon as possible.
 Before doing this, put the hedgehog into a high-sided box with a towel in the bottom and some meaty cat or dog food and water.
 It is likely that the hedgehog will disappear if you leave it in the garden while you make your phone call.